 The Company recorded interest income of \$0.1 million for the year ended December 31, 2019, to adjust the fair value of the mandatorily redeemable noncontrolling interest.
 The fair value of the mandatorily redeemable noncontrolling interest was based on the fair value of the underlying subsidiaries owned by GHC One (see Note 3), after taking into account any debt and other noncontrolling interests of its subsidiary investments.
 The fair value of the owned subsidiaries is determined by reference to either a discounted cash flow or EBITDA multiple, which approximates fair value (Level 3 fair value assessment).
-In June 2018, the Company incurred \$6.2 million of interest expense related to the mandatorily redeemable noncontrolling interest is based on the redemption value resulting from a negotiated settlement.
-The Company recorded interest income of

-\$2.3 million for the year ended December 31, 2017, to adjust the fair value of the mandatorily redeemable noncontrolling interest (see Note 3).
+In June 2018, the Company incurred \$6.2 million of interest expense related to the mandatorily redeemable noncontrolling interest redemption settlement at GHG (see Note 3).
+The fair value of the mandatorily redeemable noncontrolling interest is based on the redemption value resulting from a negotiated settlement.
+The Company recorded interest income of \$2.3 million for the year ended December 31, 2017, to adjust the fair value of the mandatorily redeemable noncontrolling interest (see Note 3).
 The fair value of the mandatorily redeemable noncontrolling interest was based on an EBITDA multiple, adjusted for working capital and other items, which approximates fair value (Level 3 fair value assessment).